 The evening was progressing quickly toward the dark night.
 We finished the Moscow Mule.
 Paul – the local guy – joined us at the bar.
 Our dialogue was going pretty lovely, so Rick decided to buy us a drink – a strange local shot.
 Chris welcomed this idea really well, and Sarah served them.
 Rick was surprised how Chris swallowed the drink, and then he realized we are Polish guys, so drinks are our regular diet.

-Rick and Paul decided to get some break because it was late, but we agreed to meet later for a pizza in Eddies (it got dark in the meantime, and guys had to go for something stronger).
+Rick and Paul decided to get a break because it was late, but we agreed to meet later for a pizza in Eddies (it got dark in the meantime, and the guys had to go for something stronger).
 We moved to Eddies and ordered the only pizza in town!
 Just frozen pizza prepared in the oven on your eyes.
-Once in a lifetime experience.
+Once is a lifetime experience.
 Chris ordered a rum shot and Agnes another glass of awful red wine, again the only one available.

 When it got completely dark in the village, Rick and Paul joined us back in the Eddies.
-This time we decided to buy them a shot…. thanks to Revolut card – we have it, and only it worked in this place!
-(You should have one for such a trip – just use this link to order yours and support us!)
+This time we decided to buy them a shot…. thanks to the Revolut card – we have it, and only it worked in this place!
+(You should have one for such a trip – just use this link to order yours)

 The night was long, so the next day was tough.
-We woke up with some light hangover, and needed a morning coffee.
-Cabins had coffee machines, so it was on the right side.
+We woke up with a light hangover and needed a morning coffee.
+The cabins had coffee machines, so it was on the right side.
 We quickly packed up and took 5 minutes to walk to the airport.
 Fortunately, we caught our windy and bumpy flight back to Anchorage.